SirZechs45/CTFC_PCE/README.md

 - **Landing Page**: A visually appealing homepage that highlights the conference theme and purpose.
 - **Event Details**:
   - **Dates, schedule, and venue**.
-  - **Keynote speakers and sessions**.
 - **Registration Portal**: Easy-to-use form for participants to register for the event.
-- **Resources**: Articles, white papers, and links related to sustainability and future city technologies.
 - **Contact Page**: For inquiries, partnerships, and further information.